imsc-rosetta/imsc-rosetta-specification/metadata.md

 Exact Language coding to be defined by customer.  e.g. bcp47/MESA.

 ## Information about subtitle type/categorisation
 Optional.
-The opurpose of this classuification is as confirmation of external classification.
+The purpose of this classification is as confirmation of external classification.

 `<rosetta:role>SDH|translationonly|translationwithforced|forcedonly</rosetta:role>`